-ADDITIONAL STUDENT FINANCIAL AID & GRANTS FOR SCHOOL:
+ADDITIONAL STUDENT FINANCIAL AID & TRADE SCHOOL GRANTS

 Many students wonder how to pay for college when federal student aid or loans do not meet all of a student’s financial needs.
 There are additional student financial aid programs that do not typically make up a substantial portion of a student’s aid package and may not be available to all students.
 However, for students that do qualify, they may be of significant benefit.
 Apex Tech strongly urges all of our students to take a little time and contact the individual programs and do a little research on the internet, or at your local library, to learn about these lesser known programs.

-Educational Benefits are available to students who are Alaska Natives, enrolled members of a federally recognized American Indian Tribe, or at least ¼ degree American Indian blood descendant of a federally recognized tribe.
-Most programs are based on financial need and the availability of funds.
+Educational benefits are available to students who are Alaska Natives, enrolled members of a federally recognized American Indian tribe, or at least ¼ degree American Indian blood descendant of a federally recognized tribe.
+Most Native American financial aid programs are based on financial need and the availability of funds.
 Eligibility is determined and administered by your tribal government and may be awarded in successive years based on the student’s satisfactory academic progress.
 Information and applications are available from the education office of the tribe with which you are affiliated.
-Information is also available from the Bureau of Indian Education, Washington, D.C.
+Native American financial aid information is also available from the Bureau of Indian Education, Washington, D.C.
 20245 or visit the Bureau of Indian Affairs website.

-Educational benefits for unemployed/displaced workers vary from State to State.
-Contact your State Employment Office/ Department of Labor for information.
+Educational benefits for unemployed/displaced workers vary from state to state.
+Contact your state employment office or Department of Labor for information.

 PAYMENT PLANS AND APEX LOANS

-Students wishing further information about these programs should contact an Apex Representative at (212) 645-3300.
+Students seeking further information about these programs should contact an Apex representative at (212) 645-3300.